MadLadSquad/MadLadSquadSite/desktop.md

 ## Freedom
 We want the user to have full freedom in whatever applications they want to use, and to give this freedom without impacting the approximately good UX

-What do we mean by this?
-A user shall have the ability to
+A user shall have the ability to:
 1. Replace the desktop widgets system(i.e. wallpaper manager, status bar), applications, libraries, etc. and the system should work normally.
 The environment shall not be a monolith that breaks on the removal of any applications, regardless of how large or small it is
 1. Use any configuration format, library and/or programming language they want in configuring their programs
 1. The user shall have full conscious choice on all features he/she wants and shall be able to completely control which components get installed
 1. The user shall have the freedom to modify every application he/she desires in an easy manner using plugins that don't discriminate against the programming language, configuration format or general technology the user deems fit for the job
 1. Developers shall be freed from a pendantic environment where the DE developers force a certain style, toolkit and rules on developers

-### Configurability
+Please do note that these points should be balanced and applied at a reasonable level, an application that has a single config file, shouldn't add code for all config formats just because it can, instead it should use its preferred config.
+If this given config is like a theme, where many systems have themes, then the application shall have an adapter, an application that converts the other formats to its, or vice-versa if the fomat is non-conforming

-We want the user to have freedom, and this cannnot be done without the ability of the user to easily configure their system and applicaiton in whatever way they desire.
-Here is what we provide with our applications:
+### How do we achieve this
 1. A standard C and C++ API for all applications that can benefit from it, so that a user can make a plugin using bindings for another programming language or use a plugin that provides a runtime environment in the case of a scripting language.
-The intention is to let the users use whatever technologies they want and not force them use a single programming language for development of plugins.
+The intention is to let the users use whatever technologies they want and not force them to use a single programming language for development of plugins.
 We think that this positively impacts our user experience, not only because advanced users can feel right at home by using whatever tools they want, but also because a larger number of advanced users can develop plugins, making the plugin ecosystem richer and therefore the end user experience better
 1. Every application is a self-sustained atom, meaning that it can be swapped out with some other application at any time without breaking the system
-1. Cross-format and cross-desktop compatibility so that users can easily convert their old configs into our ecosystem, or vice versa, without having to manually tinker for hours or even days rewriting the same config in a different way of format
+1. Cross-format and cross-desktop compatibility so that users can easily convert their old configs into our ecosystem, or vice versa, without having to manually tinker for hours or even days rewriting the same config in a different format
 1. Compile flags that can be used by the user to enable or disable any additional features.
 This is important because it provides minimalist users with the option to have a minimal environment.
-The benefits of minimalism are many including less bugs and higher security, but we cannot discuss all of them here
+The benefits of minimalism are many including less bugs and higher security, but unfortunately we cannot discuss all of them here

 ## Cross-desktop compatibility